Fenwick Elliott does not accept the service of legal proceedings by fax or email unless by prior agreement.

 We are committed to promoting equality of opportunity and respect for diversity in all our dealings with clients, colleagues and third parties.
 A copy of our Equal Opportunities and Diversity policy is available on request.

 Data protection and using data

-As part of providing our services to you, and because we have to follow the Money Laundering Regulations 2007, you acknowledge that we may need to reveal personal information about you to other people.
+As part of providing our services to you, and because we have to follow the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017), you acknowledge that we may need to reveal personal information about you to other people.
 Examples of such persons might include:

 - the court;

 - other people who are involved in your legal action;